thedonutfactory/go-tfhe/README.md

 }
 ```

-So if she were outsource Bob to run the program function:
+So if he were outsource Bob to run the program function:

 `add(2, 3)` it would result in `5`

 Simple, but Bob and his employees could see the input and output values of the function.

-Now, if she used a fully homomorphic runtime environment, she would be able to first encrypt the values of `a` and `b`, pass these encrypted values to Bob, where he executes the homomorphic version of the same function giving back an encrypted result.
+Now, if he used a fully homomorphic runtime environment, he would be able to first encrypt the values of `a` and `b`, pass these encrypted values to Bob, where he executes the homomorphic version of the same function giving back an encrypted result.
 For illustration purposes, the interaction might look something like this:

-1. Alice encrypts a's value of `2` resulting in `1d8b4cf854c`
+1. Allan encrypts a's value of `2` resulting in `1d8b4cf854c`
-2. Alice encrypts a's value of `3` resulting in `32c4feed996`
+2. Allan encrypts a's value of `3` resulting in `32c4feed996`
-3. Alice asks Bob to run the program function `add(1d8b4cf854c, 32c4feed996)`.
+3. Allan asks Bob to run the program function `add(1d8b4cf854c, 32c4feed996)`.
 (To Bob, the numbers are encrypted nonsense)
-4. Bob gets the result `489f719cad` and returns it to Alice
+4. Bob gets the result `489f719cad` and returns it to Allan
-5. Alice decrypts the result with her key revealing the number to be `5`.
-At no point did Bob ever see Alice's input or output data, but he performed all of the processing for her.
+5. Allan decrypts the result with her key revealing the number to be `5`.
+At no point did Bob ever see Allan's input or output data, but he performed all of the processing for her.
 Magic.

 ## Potential FHE Use Cases